alaouimehdi1995/django-rest/README.md

 Even if combining standard permissions covers the most usual use-cases, you may have some unusual constrains that cannot be tackled using existing operators only.

-django-REST provides you a way to implement a custom permission that fits your needs.
+django-flash-REST provides you a way to implement a custom permission that fits your needs.
-All you have to do is inherit from `django_rest.permissions.BasePermission`, then implement the `has_permission()` method.
+All you have to do is inherit from `flash_rest.permissions.BasePermission`, then implement the `has_permission()` method.

 The `has_permission()` takes the `request` object, and the target view object as arguments, and should return a `bool` that represents if the access should be